nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 }
 ```

-The hospital registered 2 keys, one if used for assertions and one for authentication.
+The hospital registered 2 keys, one is used for assertions and one for authorization as the DID controller.
-The authentication key is kept offline, meaning that any change to the DID document will require an administrator to sign the changes manually.
+The authorization key, listed  under `capabilityInvocation` is kept offline, meaning that any change to the DID document
-The assertion key is available online and used within the defined services.
+will require an administrator to sign the changes manually.
+The assertion key is available online and used within the
+defined services.
 All services are registered directly on the DID document.

 ### 6.3 Single person deployment